cottonpup/obsidian-vault/Courses/(Udemy) React 완벽가이드.md

 ## 📒 433.
 Using useEffect with Redux

-## 📒 434.
-Using useEffect with Redux
+## 📒 434. A Problem with useEffect()
 ## 📒 435.
-Using useEffect with Redux
+Handling Http States & Feedback with Redux
 ## 📒 436.
-Using useEffect with Redux
+Using an Action Creator Thunk
+## 📒 437.
+Getting Started with Fetching Data

+## 📒 438.
+Getting Started with Fetching Data
+## 📒 439.
+Getting Started with Fetching Data
+## 📒 437.
+Getting Started with Fetching Data
 # Section 21: Building a Multi-Page SPA with React Router